SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > ⭐️ **Swallowed**
 >
 > A creature swallowed by the kingfissure worm is restrained and takes 1d6 acid damage at the start of every turn.
-If the worm takes 25 or more damage in a single round from swallowed creatures, they immediately regurgitate all creatures they have swallowed, who land prone in unoccupied spaces within 3 squares of the kingfissure worm
+If the worm takes 25 or more damage in a single round from swallowed creatures, they immediately regurgitate all creatures they have swallowed, who land prone in unoccupied spaces within 3 squares of the kingfissure worm.

 > ⭐️ **Titanic Tunneler**
 >